 1 Credit.
 Physics is a college-preparatory laboratory science course designed to provide students with an understanding of the major concepts that provide the foundation for the science of physics.
 Students develop their understandings through active participation in lectures, practice activities, homework, labs, and tests.
 They are required to utilize logic and reasoning to solve problems in addition to analyzing empirical and graphical data.
 The course emphasis is on mechanics and includes topics such as velocity, vectors, acceleration, momentum, gravitational force, potential and kinetic energy, wave motion, and Conservation of Energy.
-Prerequisite: Biology or Honors Biology and Chemistry or Honors Chemistry.
-Successful completion of Geometry and concurrent enrollment in Algebra II.
+Prerequisite: Biology or Honors Biology and Foundations in Science or Chemistry or Honors Chemistry.
+Completion of Geometry.
+Concurrently enrolled in Algebra 2 or higher.